<input class="in" type="text">

 Alternative syntax: "eventname-handler" pairs

-In the defi.on function the object with the key-element pairs can be passed to avoid multiple invocation of the function and reduce your code.
+In the defi.on function the object with the key-event pairs can be passed to avoid multiple invocation of the function.

 Arguments